danalvrz/best-blog-ever-ror/README.md

 # Getting Started

-1. Clone the project using git-bash or Githup Desktop.
+1. Clone the project using `git clone`.
 2. Open the project folder with VSCode or any Editor.
 3. Open terminal and navigate to the project folder.
 4. Type `irb`.